Last update: 02/02/2024

 Hotels and accommodations that are open in Iceland

-Iceland has opened up many hotels, guesthouses, hostels, and campgrounds for tourists.
+Many hotels, guesthouses, hostels, and campgrounds in Iceland are open for tourists.

-Some accommodations are specifically prepared to welcome guests who need to quarantine, whether as part of entry requirements or because of testing positive for COVID-19; the Icelandic Tourist Board has a list of these accommodations here, and I recommended above my favorite options.
+Some accommodations are specifically prepared to welcome guests who need to quarantine, whether as part of entry requirements or because of testing positive for COVID-19.
+The Icelandic Tourist Board has a list of these accommodations here, and I recommended my favorite options above.

 Because they have shared facilities, guesthouses and hostels cannot accept guests who are quarantining, taking precautions after a border screening, or isolating, even if they are just waiting for results.
 More information on guidelines for guesthouses and hostels is available here.